GuyRayOv/Spotify/README.md

 ## ⚙️ Notebook Workflow

-Notebooks are **cascading each other** —
-Notebook *N* executes notebook *N-1* first and loads its serialized output (`N-1.pkl`).
+Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (`N-1.pkl`).
-Each stage can also be run independently, promoting flexibility and reproducibility.
+Each stage can also be run independently

-A centralized configuration file —
-`{REPOSITORY_PATH}/src/config.json` — defines all global parameters, including:
+A centralized configuration file —  `{REPOSITORY_PATH}/src/config.json` — defines all global parameters, including:
 - File paths
 - Execution order
 - Algorithms for outlier detection, imputation, and modeling